 Curricular Requirements

-The student's Plan of Study must be approved by the department and the Graduate School by the time the student completes 30 graduate semester hours of UA and/or transfer course work; otherwise, a hold may be placed on future registration.
-The minimum number of credit hours required for the PhD in psychology varies by concentration.
-All graduate students complete the General Psychology Core, the Research Skills Core, a master’s thesis and a doctoral dissertation.
+The minimum number of credit hours required for the PhD in psychology varies by Psychology Area.
+Typically, graduate students complete the General Psychology Core, the Research Skills Core, a master’s thesis, and a doctoral dissertation.
 In addition, clinical students complete the Clinical Core and a year-long clinical internship.
-Students in each of the clinical and experimental focused areas of study also complete advanced coursework in their area of study.
-More detailed information is available on the department website.
+Students in the Clinical Psychology Area and the Experimental Psychology Area also complete advanced coursework in their specific Subarea.
+The exception to this is when students transfer in credits.

 Code and Title | Hours | |